licton/lovelicton/content/pages/lets-fix-85th.md

 [![No Alternative Route](/images/nsf/wallingford_and_85th/walk.jpg)](/images/nsf/wallingford_and_85th/walk.jpg)

-And while, there is another proposal for improvements on [Ashworth Ave.
+And while there is another proposal for improvements on [Ashworth Ave.
 N](https://nsf.consider.it/2019-25?results=true), that I also believe is worth supporting, these improvements are meant primarily for bikers.
-The Wallingford route will remain the best route for many pedestrians: after N 85TH, Wallingford Ave N. has few additional intersections, leads immediately to the centre of North Green Lake business district, and is simply a much shorter and simpler walk for most destinations.
+The Wallingford route will remain the best route for many pedestrians.
+After N 85TH, Wallingford Ave N. has few additional intersections, leads immediately to the centre of the North Green Lake business district, and is simply a much shorter and simpler walk for most destinations.
 Not to mention the schools in question abut Wallingford Ave N. Making it the most likely route for students to use.

 (Source: Google Maps)